 Del Amo Fashion Center

-With more than 200 stores, Del Amos Fashion Center is two malls in one.
+With more than 200 stores, Del Amo Fashion Center is two malls in one.
 Literally.
-Two California shopping centers came together to create the Fashion Center, located in Southern California.
-It is a retail favorite with stores such as Hugo Boss, Kate Spade New York, Vince Camuto, Nordstrom, Macy's, and many others.
+Two Southern California shopping centers came together to create the Fashion Center, one of America's biggest shopping malls.
+It is a retail favorite because of stores such as Hugo Boss, Kate Spade New York, Vince Camuto, Nordstrom, Macy's, and many others.

 07 of 09

-Personally visited and preferred, Destiny USA at Syracuse, New York is a world all on its own when you first walk through its doors.
-Many attractions hide in its corners, uniting adults and young ones alike with Dave and Buster's, comedy clubs, and a carousel.
-In this Central New York shopping paradise, shoppers can benefit from outlets to luxury to 99-cent stores.
+Destiny USA in Syracuse, New York, feels like a different world when you first walk through its doors.
+Many attractions hide in its corners, bringing together adults and kids at places such as Dave & Buster's, comedy clubs, and the antique carousel.
+In this Central New York shopping paradise, shoppers can check out luxury shops but also find bargains at outlets and 99-cent stores.

 08 of 09